This program is under development. Stay tuned for future opportunities!

 - Logistics: This program is facilitated by Ryan Forletta (staff alum) and Pastor Guillermo Navarrete (Tijuana community contact).
 Adult English classes take place weekly over Zoom.
 Participate as a volunteer in a variety of capacities, including teaching, support instruction, curriculum planning, and becoming English practice partners or pen pals.

-- Get Involved: Complete the interest form below and attend an introductory session on Fridays at Noon Pacific starting January 15!
-Groups and individuals are also encouraged to become financial sponsors of this program to cover direct costs, such as class supplies and facilitator stipends.
+- Get Involved: While this program is under development, we invite groups and individuals to become financial sponsors of this program to cover direct costs, such as class supplies and facilitator stipends.
 Complete the donation form at the bottom of this page.
+Stay tuned for future opportunities!

 Meet TEM’s Coordinators: